michaeldelcid/projects/NBA/readME.md

 # CPE 551 - NBA Stats

 - This repo will contain the code for my CPE 551 - Engineering Programming Python final project.
-This python script uses [Selenium](https://selenium-python.readthedocs.io/) to scrap team statistics from the [2019-20 NBA season](https://stats.nba.com/teams/traditional/)
+This python script uses [Selenium](https://selenium-python.readthedocs.io/) to scrap team statistics from the [2019-20 NBA season](https://stats.nba.com/teams/traditional/) to produce some plots

 ## NBA Stats - Python Final Project